 - Chest tightness

-- Possible chest pain when breathing
+- Chest pain when breathing (pleuritic pain)

-The primary lymph edema usually occurs by age 35 and almost only affects women.
+Primary lymphedema usually occurs by age 35 and almost only affects women.

-Characteristics of the primary lymph edema
+Characteristics of primary lymphedema

-The primary lymph edema is characterized by the following symptoms:
+Primary lymphedema is characterized by the following symptoms:

-It usually starts out in the toes, then spreads to the instep and the ankles.
+It usually starts out in the toes, then spreads to the instep and ankles.
 Both legs are usually swollen.

 Shape and consistency of the edema